SybrandWildeboer/DEIA2024/README.md

 Log in to the OpenAI Playground: https://platform.openai.com/playground
 ### Introduction to Vector Stores

-Familiarize yourself with vector stores by reviewing the documentation: https://platform.openai.com/docs/assistants/tools/file-search/vector-stores
+Familiarize yourself with vector stores by reviewing the documentation: [OpenAI Vector Stores](https://platform.openai.com/docs/assistants/tools/file-search/vector-stores)
 ### Data Preparation

 Select a Topic: Choose a specific topic of interest for your team.